-These days the duo surfaces wherever the trail goes cold: dive bars, winery patios, senior living rec rooms, backyard parties, and the occasional abandoned grain silo where the acoustics are surprisingly good.
+These days BUCK-DEERE surfaces wherever the trail goes cold: dive bars, breweries, senior living homes, and your backyard barbeque.

 What they bring with them isn’t just a setlist.
 It’s survival gear.